-In some cases, cats may tend to excessively chewing if they are weaned too early.
+In some cases, cats may tend to excessively chew if they are weaned too early.
 A kitty should get sufficient access to its mother cat’s milk to avoid unnecessary chewing.

 Your cats may turn aggressive toward other pets or people due to many reasons.
 (Your cats may bite someone as a result too).
 Aggression is a crucial behavior problem among pet cats.